micheal-earl/roque/DESIGNDOC.md

 - Dao Realm

 #### Techniques
 _Your character will slowly accrue many techniques as you play the game.
 But, they take time and effort to train in.
-It will be up to you (and your qi types) to decide which techniques you will train and use.
+It will be up to you (and your Qi types) to decide which techniques you will train and use.
 The plan is to have hundreds of techniques to find in game, some super unique, others pretty generic._

 #### The Dao
 _This idea is a little underdeveloped.
 The Dao will be a central "belief" of your character and some late game progress will rely on you fulfilling or discovering more about your dao.
 These daos could be something like "I will vanquish evil!" which may give you stat bonus when fighting "evil" enemies._